English - Bachelor of Arts

 ENGL 243

-3 Credits
+3 Credits Weekly (3-0-0)

 ENGL 243 builds on the reading, writing, and research skills students have acquired in first-year English.
 This course is an introduction to genres and literary forms that emerged during the early development of English Literature.
-Students read a selection of texts from the Old English through late Renaissance periods and are introduced to literary analysis at a level beyond the first-year level.
-Potential texts include Beowulf, Piers Plowman, and the Towneley plays, as well as the writings of people like Gower, Marlowe, Donne, and Spenser.
+Students read a selection of texts from the Old English period to the late 17th century and are introduced to a variety of authors and texts.
 Students will also develop research writing skills and learn to write analytically about texts from this period.

 Prerequisites: Minimum grades of C- in ENGL 102 and in three credits of university ENGL, not including ENGL 108, ENGL 111, ENGL 199, or ENGL 211.